exasol/script-languages-container-ci/doc/user_guide/user_guide.md

 # exaslc-ci CLI — User Guide

-**EXASLC_CI** is a command-line tool to build, test, scan and deploy Exasol’s Script-Languages Containers
-in a GitHub CI environment.
+**EXASLC_CI** is a command-line tool to build, test, scan and deploy Exasol’s Script-Languages-Containers (SLCs) in a GitHub CI environment.
 See https://github.com/exasol/script-languages-release for more information about
-Script-Languages-Containers.
+SLCs.
 Under the main entrypoint `exaslc-ci`, it exposes a set of commands to
 orchestrate your CI pipeline steps.
 ## Installation & Prerequisites